 • IT project management.

-The Department of Cognitive Technologies is headed by Smart Engines’ Director of Science, Corresponding Member of the Russian American of Sciences, Professor Vladimir Arlazarov L.
+The Department of Cognitive Technologies is headed by Smart Engines’ Director of Science, Corresponding Member of the Russian Academy of Sciences, Professor Vladimir L. Arlazarov.

 Document Recognition Technologies